greelogix/kpayment/Readme.md

 ## Requirements

 - PHP >= 8.1
-- Laravel 10.x or 11.x
+- Laravel 10.x, 11.x, or 12.x
 - Composer
-- KNET Merchant Account (Tranportal ID, Password, Resource Key from your acquiring bank)
+- KNET Merchant Account (for production - Tranportal ID, Password, Resource Key from your acquiring bank)

 ## Installation

 ### Step 1: Install Package via Composer

-#### Option A: Install from Git Repository (Recommended)
+#### Option A: Install from Git Repository

+**IMPORTANT:** You must add the repository to `composer.json` BEFORE running `composer require`.

 1. **Add repository to your Laravel project's `composer.json`:**

+   Open `composer.json` in your Laravel project root and add the repository:

    ```json
    {